The Ultimate Guide To A Real Estate Syndication Structure

 All you have to do is collect a check each month.
 Not a bad deal.

-A real estate syndication can only work when both the GPs and LPs come together.
+A real estate syndication can only work when both the GPs and LPs come together as real estate professionals.

 The GPs find a good deal and put together a great team to execute on the intended business plan.
 The LPs then invest their personal capital into the deal, which makes it possible to acquire the property and fund the renovations.